 Welcome to today's edition of the Rush 24-7 podcast.

-As our level check test one too.
+As our level check test points, ah, all right, cool.

 Levels are good.

-They can go forward.
+It can go forward.

 Great to have you.

-By the way, if you, ladies and gentlemen, you live in a liberal city.
+By the way, if you, ladies and gentlemen, you live in a liberal city, I think you should avoid walking under tall buildings where liberals live.

-And especially if you happen to know where Andrew Sullivan lives, don't get anywhere near.
+They're jumping out the windows today like crazy, especially if you happen to know where Andrew Sullivan lives.

-There's a new pew poll out.
+There's a new Pew Poll out.

 Suddenly shows that Romney is up by four percentage points over Obama.

-Now, for the record, Obama won those eleven swing states, 53 to 46 back in 2008, and that was identical to his uh national margin, and he's down two in those swing states.
+Now, for the record, Obama won those 11 swing states, 53 to 46 back in 2008.

-I mean the polling data is all bad for Obama, no matter where you look.
+I mean, the polling data is all bad for Obama, no matter where you look.

-It's all it's just amazing.
+It's all just amazing.

 And these polls are all over the place.